gazaskygeeks/code-academy/pre-requisites/04-project.md

 ## Introduction

 Your website is your application.
 You need to tell us about yourself and why you are applying for this program.
-Your website also needs to demonstrate your capabilities in HTML, CSS, and JavaScript.
+Your website also needs to demonstrate your capabilities in HTML and CSS.

 Feel free to get creative with the implementation—as long as you meet all the criteria below you can have fun with it.